nurzhanzhanuzak/eventsourcing/docs/topics/installing.rst

 The code can be automatically reformatted using the following command (which uses isort and Black).
-Flake8 and mypy errors will often need to be fixed by hand.
+Ruff and mypy errors will often need to be fixed by hand.

 ::